 Note: These are the final national numbers (unless noted with an “*”).
 These are different from the fast affiliate numbers which are just estimates of the actual ratings.
 The final nationals are typically released within 24 hours of the programming or, in the case of weekends and holidays, a couple days later.

 What do you think?
 Do you like the America’s Funniest Home Videos TV series on ABC?
-Should it be cancelled or renewed for a 32nd season?
+Are you glad that it’s been renewed for a 32nd season?